Foreground biases in strong gravitational lensing: Foreground convergence effects

 \subsection{$H_0$ biases}

 In order to constrain the convergence via the velocity dispersion, typically measurements of $\sigma^2(\btheta)$ will be obtained and then compared to predictions of $(D_{\os}/D_{\ds})J(\theta,\thetaE,\gamma)$ from imaging observables (excluding any convergence from the model).
-The factor by which these terms differed would then be identified as $(1-\kappa_{\mathrm{ext}})$, and is then used to correct measurements of Hubble constant via
+The factor by which these terms differed would then be identified as $(1-\kappa_{\mathrm{ext}})$ \footnote{This $\kappa_\mathrm{ext}$ term has historically been used to account not only for matter which is unassociated with the main lens (the ``external'' mass-sheet degeneracy), but also for matter within the main lens which is not well described by the choice of lens profile (the ``internal'' mass-sheet degeneracy).
+See e.g. \cite{Schneider_2013,Birrer_2022} for a thorough discussion of this.}, and is then used to correct measurements of Hubble constant via

 where $H_0^{\mathrm{model}}$ is the value of $H_0$ measured from time delay data with a model without convergence, and $H_0^{\mathrm{inferred}}$ is the value inferred after the correction is applied.
 However, as seen in \cref{eq:true_correction}, the true correction needed is $(1-\kappa_\mathrm{LOS})$.
 Therefore, the inferred value of $H_0$ will differ from the true value by a factor of